Swiftaff/editaur/README.md

 ## Things editaur needs to do to get to "table-stakes" for a basic text editor:

+-   [ ] if a cursor update takes cursor offscreen, as in hitting return at end of page - scroll to cursor
 -   [ ] shift-tabbing while a single or multiline select is active, will outdent the line by removing up to 4 spaces from the start of the line(s)
 -   [ ] Undo once
 -   [ ] Multiple Undo